sublimelsp/LSP/docs/src/customization.md

 ### Semantic Highlighting

+!!! note
+    Semantic highlighting is disabled by default.
+To enable it, set `"semantic_highlighting": true` in your LSP user settings.

 !!! info "This feature is only available if the server has the *semanticTokensProvider* capability."
     Language servers that support semantic highlighting are for example *clangd* and *rust-analyzer*.